ceelias/tornado-saml/README.md

-# tornado-saml
+## SSO/SAML with Tornado Web Framework

-# SAML implementation in tornado web app using python-saml library.
+SAML implementation in tornado web app using python-saml library.
 This project follows the demos from the python-saml repo which provides examples for bottle, flask, and django.